Nackloose/Perturbarium/README.md

 ---

-### What is Axia?
+### What is Perturbarium?

-**Axia** (from the Greek *ἀξία* — "value," "worth") is more than a repository of foundational principles that guide thoughtful programming, engineering, and design.
-It is a living, evolving reference for timeless truths, structural patterns, and the radical, paradigm-shifting ideas that challenge and reshape the very axioms of our craft.
+**Perturbarium** — the name fuses "perturbation" (a disturbance or fluctuation) with the "-arium" suffix found in "terrarium" or "planetarium," evoking a dedicated space for observation and cultivation.
+This is more than a repository: it is a contained environment where ideas are allowed to disturb, evolve, and sometimes revolutionize the field.
+Within this vessel, we nurture both the foundational principles that guide thoughtful programming and the radical concepts that challenge the very axioms of our craft.

 > *"A principle untested is just a well-dressed guess."*

 This is not just a vault for what endures, but a crucible for what could transform.
-Axia is where the half-baked, the half-mad, and the half-finished are welcomed alongside the distilled and the time-tested.
+Perturbarium is where the half-baked, the half-mad, and the half-finished are welcomed alongside the distilled and the time-tested.
 If you've ever found yourself with a graveyard of abandoned repos and a head full of ideas that threaten to upend the status quo, welcome home.

 > *"The best ideas arrive at 3 a.m., disguised as nonsense and wearing mismatched socks."*

-Axia is not a collection of fleeting trends.
-It is a guide to what **endures, inspires, questions, rearranges, and revolutionizes**.
+Perturbarium is not a collection of fleeting trends.
+It is a container for what **endures, inspires, questions, rearranges, and revolutionizes**.
 Its purpose is:

 -   **To Distill** the architectural blueprints that persist through changing fashions.
 -   **To Explore** the philosophical underpinnings that inspire elegant systems.